catarak/catarak.github.io/source/_posts/2014-12-02-web-audio-sequencer-tutorial.markdown

 Cool, so now we can sequence audio properly!
 Well, kind of.
 As is pointed out in [this StackOverflow](http://stackoverflow.com/questions/20598147/perfect-synchronization-with-web-audio-api), synchronizing to the Web Audio clock does not mean that your audio is synchronized to the animation frame refresh rate.
 However, this is only important if you want to synchronize animations to Web Audio.
 For that, you can read the last section in [A Tale of Two Clocks](http://www.html5rocks.com/en/tutorials/audio/scheduling/).

+If you've got this scheduling thing down, and want to learn how to integrate it into our own application, I recommend checking out my code at [Github](https://github.com/catarak/web-audio-sequencer) to see how I did it.

-Look out for a part two of this blog post, which will explain more in depth about **audio routing graphs**, and different types of nodes, i.e. how to add different types of effects.
+Thanks for reading, and look out for a part two of this blog post, which will explain more in depth about **audio routing graphs**, and different types of nodes, i.e. how to add different types of effects.